 For us it is important to teach and train students to look at the problems globally to find solutions.
 In addition, the internationality of our students allows a great amount of peer education and perspectives not just from all over the globe but also from different disciplines.
 Interdisciplinarity is the only way to improve the health situation in the most affected areas.

-Sonia Diaz - Monsalve Teaching Coordinator
+Sonia Diaz - Monsalve

-Bismarckallee 22, 79098 Freiburg (3rd floor) +49 761 203-69269 sonia.diaz.monsalve@zmg.uni- freiburg.de
+Teaching Coordinator

+Hermann-Herder-Straße 5

+79104 Freiburg

++49 761 203-67382

+sonia.diaz.monsalve@zmg.uni

+freiburg de

-Visit our Master GUH homepage! www.mscglobalurbanhealth.unifreiburg.de
+Visit our Master GUH homepage!www.mscglobalurbanhealth.uni-freiburg.de

 Map of Freiburg